oapicf/pinterest-sdk/clients/go/generated/docs/SSIOEditInsertionOrderRequest.md

 `func (o *SSIOEditInsertionOrderRequest) HasSalesforceOrderLineId() bool`

 HasSalesforceOrderLineId returns a boolean if a field has been set.

-### GetAdsManagerOrderLineId

-`func (o *SSIOEditInsertionOrderRequest) GetAdsManagerOrderLineId() string`

-GetAdsManagerOrderLineId returns the AdsManagerOrderLineId field if non-nil, zero value otherwise.

-### GetAdsManagerOrderLineIdOk

-`func (o *SSIOEditInsertionOrderRequest) GetAdsManagerOrderLineIdOk() (*string, bool)`

-GetAdsManagerOrderLineIdOk returns a tuple with the AdsManagerOrderLineId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAdsManagerOrderLineId

-`func (o *SSIOEditInsertionOrderRequest) SetAdsManagerOrderLineId(v string)`

-SetAdsManagerOrderLineId sets AdsManagerOrderLineId field to given value.

-### HasAdsManagerOrderLineId

-`func (o *SSIOEditInsertionOrderRequest) HasAdsManagerOrderLineId() bool`

-HasAdsManagerOrderLineId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)